 Proposed Funding Sources:

-It could be possible to revise the Questionnaire used for the Phase III, Strand I in a shorter form much more linked to the objectives of the present project.
-This questionnaire should include some questions about attitudes to early identification and brief intervention (EIBI) and willingness to take part in the project.
-The revised form of the questionnaire could constitute a baseline measure and a way to involve GP's in the project.
+It could be possible to revise the Questionnaire used for the Phase III, Strand I, in a shorter form much more linked to the objectives of the present project.
+This questionnaire should include some questions about attitudes to early identification and brief intervention and willingness to take part in the project.
+The revised form of the questionnaire could constitute a baseline measures and the way to involve GPs in the project.

 Method of delivery: